ChHarding/TouchTerrain_jupyter_docker/ReadMe.md

 ```console
 docker pull chharding/touchterrain_jupyter
 ```
+this will pull the already build image from dockerhub.

-- To create a container from the image type:
+- To create a container running on your PC from this image, type:

 ```console
 docker run -it -v C:\Users\chris\TouchTerrain:/TouchTerrain -p 8888:8888 chharding/touchterrain_jupyter